Microsoft/azure-docs.pt-pt/articles/security-center/security-center-pricing.md

-## <a name="next-steps"></a>Próximos passos
+## <a name="next-steps"></a>Passos seguintes
 Neste artigo, foi introduzido no preço do Centro de Segurança.
-Para saber mais sobre a segurança reforçada do nível Standard e a proteção avançada de ameaças, consulte:
+Para saber mais sobre a segurança reforçada do nível padrão e a proteção avançada de ameaças, consulte:

 - [Proteção contra ameaças no Centro de Segurança do Azure](threat-protection.md)
 - [Controlo de acesso em VM just-in-time](security-center-just-in-time.md)